BBQ food safety

 You may have food left from your barbecue that can be eaten another day.

 If so, cover and cool cooked foods quickly at room temperature.
-Place them in a fridge or cool bag within one to two hours, especially on hot days.
+Place them in a fridge or cool bag (with ice packs) within one to two hours, especially on hot days.

 Take the leftovers indoors as soon as you can.
 This keeps the food out of the sun and away from insects and animals.